mgardner-lab/FoodRecognition/README.md

 # FoodRecognition
+This repository holds: <br/>
-This repository holds the data (and links to data) used for our food recognition projects.<br/>
+(1) the image DATA used for our food recognition projects<br/>
+(2) CODE used to generate a set of pixel coordinates using FM halftoning<br/>
+(3) NETWORKS trained on these data

+DATA:

 The following directory and zipped file contain the same images, a set of all of the images and binary labels. <br/>
 [Directory: All Images](https://www.dropbox.com/scl/fo/ubohscymgewrri9wrzlph/AEeZ9XiF1nn98X5GIygpZdc?rlkey=r8zk4nyl56wlywxhoopsmkkmr&dl=0)<br/>